uhu170/petrinets/README.md

 # petrinet application
-Try this Python petrinet application.\n
+Try this Python petrinet application.

 The application can analyse your petrinet for boundedness.

 For this, use the two provided .pnml files.